tux4kids/Tuxpaint-Android/app/src/main/jni/tuxpaint/docs/es_ES.UTF-8/README.txt

      Other documentation included with Tux Paint (found in the "docs" folder/directory) includes:
+       * Using Tux Paint:
+            * OPTIONS.html
+              Detailed instructions on command-line and configuration-file
+              options, for those who don't want to use the Tux Paint Config. tool to manage Tux Paint's configuration.
             * 'Magic' Tool Documentation ("magic-docs") Documentation for each of the currently-installed 'Magic' tools.
-       * AUTHORS.txt
-         List of authors and contributors.
-       * CHANGES.txt
-         Summary of what has changed between releases of Tux Paint.
-       * COPYING.txt
-         Tux Paint's software license, the GNU General Public License (GPL)
-       * INSTALL.html
-         Instructions for compiling and installing Tux Paint, when applicable.
+       * How to extend Tux Paint:
             * EXTENDING.html
               Detailed instructions on extending Tux Paint: creating brushes, stamps, starters, and templates; adding fonts; and creating new on-screen keyboard layouts and input methods.
-       * OPTIONS.html
-         Detailed instructions on command-line and configuration-file
-         options, for those who don't want to use the Tux Paint Config. tool to manage Tux Paint's configuration.
             * PNG.html
               Notes on creating PNG format bitmapped (raster) images for use in Tux Paint.
             * SVG.html
               Notes on creating SVG format vector images for use in Tux Paint.
+       * Technical information:
+            * INSTALL.html
+              Instructions for compiling and installing Tux Paint, when applicable.
             * SIGNALS.html
               Information about the POSIX signals that Tux Paint responds to.
+       * Development history and license:
+            * AUTHORS.txt
+              List of authors and contributors.
+            * CHANGES.txt
+              Summary of what has changed between releases of Tux Paint.
+            * COPYING.txt
+              Tux Paint's software license, the GNU General Public License (GPL)

      ----------------------------------------------------------------------